 Milwaukee Art Museum

 The museum’s holdings include more than 30,000 works spanning antiquity to the present day, with strengths in 19th and 20th century American and European art, contemporary art, American decorative arts, and folk and self-taught art.
-The museum includes the iconic Santiago Calatrava-designed Quadracci Pavilion, which was named by Time magazine as “Best Design of 2001.”
+Special exhibits and events.
 700 N. Art Museum Dr., Milwaukee; Telephone: (414) 224-3200; Website: www.mam.org.

 Museum of Wisconsin Art